The Sovereignty of God, a Troubling Doctrine.

 It is His Way or Your Way, Your Choice.

 It is interesting when God directly confronted Job, the Lord did not even attempt to explain the foregoing suffering and pain but went to the absolute crux of the matter.
 God demonstrated that He alone is sovereign in all matters of life and death through a series of rhetorical questions, such as: were you there when I created all things?; who are you to explain my workings in the affairs of man and beast?; and are you able to instruct and reprove God?
 Job, a righteous man, responded in pure humility when he uttered "I abhor myself, and repent in dust and ashes."
 A great problem with the Western believer is that we seem to have the less than humble response to the questions posed to Job.

-- Carnal man must believe in evolution for he knows NO ONE was present and since there is no God, he desires a "scientific" explanation.
-The "carnal" Christian tries to wed evolution and creation into a "theistic" evolution.
-In reality the only thing missing is the letter "a" before the word "theistic".
+- Carnal man must believe in evolution for he knows no one was present and since there is no God, he desires a scientific explanation.
+The carnal Christian tries to wed evolution and creation into a theistic evolution.
+In reality the only thing missing is the leading letter "a".